neo-project/neo-devpack-dotnet/docs/csharp/introduction.md

 While NEO C# is based on the C# language, it is important for developers to be aware of its specific limitations and optimizations for blockchain use.
 This specification aims to provide a clear and comprehensive guide to writing smart contracts using NEO C#, highlighting both its capabilities and constraints within the NEO ecosystem.

 The name C# is pronounced "C Sharp".
-And in this specification, when we refer to C#, we mean neo C#.
+And in this specification, when we refer to C# in this specification, we mean neo C#.

 The name C# is written as the LATIN CAPITAL LETTER C (U+0043) followed by the NUMBER SIGN # (U+0023).